iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Background/Convex Sets.md

 Preimage and Image of Linear Mapping preserves convexity

 > For any 2 convex sets, $Q\subseteq\mathbb{R}^n, L\in\mathbb{R}^m$, suppose that mapping $A:\mathbb{R}^n\mapsto\mathbb{R}^m$ is a [[Linear Mapping]], then the image $AQ$ and pre-image $A^{-1}L$ is still a convex set.

+For more discussion, see [[Convexity Preserving Operations of Sets]]

 ---